Capitol Events Request

 C. Reservation Priorities

 Reservation of the Auditorium is on a first-come, first-serve basis.
 A legislative committee meeting will pre-empt any previously scheduled meeting.
-A full refund will be issued if a reservation is cancelled due to a legislative committee meeting.
+A full refund will be issued if a reservation is cancelled due to legislative use.

 D. Use of the Capitol Extension Auditorium